UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/developing/coverage.rst

     be in the same directory when running the command.

-As a final note, I'd like to point out that, although code coverage is a great tool to have and use, it is not by itself enough to say the code is bug free.
+As a final note, it is important to note that, although code coverage is a great tool to have and use, it is not by itself enough to say the code is bug free.
 100% code coverage, in the end, does not mean much.
 It simply means all the executable lines of code have been run in one way or another, but there is no real way to test `ALL` possible branches and situations your code can take, especially for larger code bases.
 Read `this article <https://nedbatchelder.com/blog/200710/flaws_in_coverage_measurement.html>`__ for more on why code coverage can be flawed as well as a few examples.
-Just know that code coverage is a useful tool but not fool proof.
+Just know that code coverage is a useful tool but not fool-proof.

 Coveralls
 ---------
 Coveralls is the web service used to track our code coverage and report on our automated pipeline builds.
-Every time code is pushed to our bitbucket repo and our tests are run, we first obtain our report using coverage, then we send the report to coveralls which in turn organizes our report with each build and displays the information for us on both the coverage website and a badge on the bitbucket repo.
+Every time code is pushed to our Bitbucket repo and our tests are run, we first obtain our report using coverage, then we send the report to coveralls which in turn organizes our report with each build and displays the information for us on both the coverage website and a badge on the bitbucket repo.

 For information on how to setup a coveralls hook to a repo, look `here <https://github.com/coveralls-clients/coveralls-python>`__.
-For our pipeline, we use bitbucket pipelines, so use the "Usage (another CI)" section.
+For our pipeline, we use Bitbucket Pipelines, so use the "Usage (another CI)" section.